samuelgoodall/SentenceClusteringWithCitations/README.md

 ## Introduction

-In order to install all required dependencys execute following command: pip install -r requirements.txt
+In order to install most of the required dependencys execute following command: pip install -r requirements.txt

 ## Run the Experiments